Gas prices up, stations running out after pipeline spill

 Fuel supplies in at least five states – Alabama, Georgia, Tennessee and the Carolinas – were threatened by the spill, and the U.S. Department of Transportation ordered the company responsible to take corrective action before the fuel starts flowing again.

+The Circle K gas station at 1700 Church Street in Conway was one of a few stations in the Myrtle Beach area still offering regular unleaded fuel at $1.79 a gallon on Sunday.
+And although the fuel reserves at many stations across the southeast have been threatened by the spill, several stations around the Grand Strand were not reporting any outages Sunday afternoon.

-Colonial Pipeline Co. must conduct testing and analysis on the failed section of the pipeline, according to the U.S. Transportation Department, which is investigating the spill in rural Alabama.
+Colonial Pipeline Co. must conduct testing and analysis on the failed section of the pipeline that ruptured, according to the U.S. Transportation Department, which is investigating the spill in rural Alabama.

 The company has acknowledged that between 252,000 gallons and 336,000 gallons of gasoline leaked from a pipeline near Helena, Alabama, since the spill was first detected Sept.
 9. It’s unclear when the spill actually started.

-Drivers in Atlanta found some pumps completely dry or they had to pay 20 cents more because, according to a sign on the pump, the gas had to be pulled from Savannah.
+Drivers in Atlanta found some pumps completely dry or they had to pay 20 cents more because, according to a sign on the pump, the gas had to be pulled from Savannah, Ga.

 “I just came in to town so this is shocking to me,” said Gina Dorman, as she filled up her nearly empty tank.
 She said she tried to get gas at several pumps at the service station before finding one that had gas flowing.